26 years, 00 months, 00 days

 His sneer deepens.
 "You're in my way just by being here in the first place…Mudblood."

-There it is again: that proverbial bucket of cold water he threw on her, just a few days ago on the Quidditch field.
+There it is again: that proverbial bucket of cold water he threw on her, just a few days ago on the Quidditch pitch.
 And just like last time, she refuses to cry.

-"My grades are better than yours," she jeers.
+"My marks are better than yours," she jeers.
 "So there."

 "Because you're a kiss-ass."